awslabs/aws-well-architected-labs/Reliability/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/Lab_Guide.md

     ![GetVpcId](Images/GetVpcId.png)
    * Save the VPC ID - you will use later whenever `<vpc-id>` is indicated in a command

-1. Get familiar with the test website
+1. Get familiar with the service website
    1. Point a web browser at the URL you saved from earlier.
 (If you do not recall this, then [see these instructions](#website))
    1. Note the **availability_zone** and **instance_id**
    1. Refresh the website several times watching these values